Jaimilit/beyond-the-barbell/README.md

 * Page where user can view past competitions
 * Page where users can connect with other users
 * Receive email of confirmation of order history
-* Actually send monthly subscription newsletters based on updates for the site
+* Implement functionality to send monthly subscription newsletters based on site updates

 # Technology Used: